mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

     return math.floor(math.sqrt(n))
 ```

-Now you can use the Falsy value of `None` to check if something
+When you use the function above you know it returns `None` if the
-goes wrong when using the function.
+computation fails, so now you might be tempted to use your newfound
-Imagine you want to see if there is a returned value,
+knowledge about the Falsy value of `None`, and you might write
-so you might be tempted to write something like this:
+something like the following, to check if the computation succeeded:

 ```py
 n = int(input("Compute the integer square root of what? >> "))